Senate Democrats’ voting rights push stalls in the face of GOP opposition - News Break

 “There is a rot — a rot — at the center of the modern Republican Party,” Schumer said.

 “Donald Trump’s Big Lie has spread like a cancer and threatens to envelop one of America’s major political parties.
-Even worse, it has poisoned our democracy, eroded faith in our elections, which is so detrimental to the future faith people need to have in this democracy.”
+Even worse, it has poisoned our democracy, eroded faith in our elections, which is so detrimental to the future faith people need to have in this democracy.”“There is a rot — a rot — at the center of the modern Republican Party.” — Senate Majority Leader Chuck Schumer

 The House passed its version of the bill in March, 220-210.